Tennant Creek Mining and Gas Projects

 - Rover 1 copper-gold project, Hatches Creek tungsten and Wonarah phosphate projects, are other prospects in the Tennant Creek area which have potential for future mining development.

-With increasing investment in the Territory Jemena has developed a Small to Medium Enterprise (SME) Business Investment Fund to assist eligible SMEs in the NT to build their capacity and capability to competitively bid for work on the NGP Project.
+During the project Jemena developed a Small to Medium Enterprise (SME) Business Investment Fund which assisted eligible SMEs in the NT to build their capacity and capability to competitively bid for work on the NGP Project.

 Updates on the project and further information about local opportunities can be found on the Jemena website.